flopezag/fiware-user-creation/README.md

     #!/usr/bin/env /env/bin/python

-Where env is the name of your virtual environment.
+The folder env is the name of your virtual environment folder.

 Last but not least, the service is added into the [crontab](https://manpages.debian.org/jessie/cron/crontab.5.en.html) service